Provizanta/ansible-role-create-dev-project/ignore_file/README.md

 Role Variables
 --------------

+These variables are defined in default/main.yml

+    scm: git

+These variables must be specified by the user:

-    path: path to the project directory
+    path:               # path to the project directory
-    language: project programming language
+    language:           # project programming language
-    ignore: list of elements to add to the default ignore file
+    ignore: []          # list, lines to be added to the ignorefile

 Dependencies
 ------------